ICC fears son of Libya's Gaddafi may flee justice

 The ICC accuses him of hiring mercenaries to carry out a plan, worked out with his father and Senussi, to kill unarmed protesters inspired by "Arab Spring" uprisings elsewhere.

 Niger's government in the capital Niamey has vowed to meet its ICC commitments.
-But 750 km (400 miles) north in a region where cross-border allegiances among Tuareg nomads often outweigh national ties, the picture looks different.
+But 400 miles north in a region where cross-border allegiances among Tuareg nomads often outweigh national ties, the picture looks different.

 Some of the tens of thousands of people who eke out a living in the Sahara, roamed by smugglers and nomadic herders, say there would be a welcome for the younger Gaddafi.